Are you prepared for natural disasters?

 Keep your pet’s essential supplies in sturdy containers that can be easily accessed and carried (a duffle bag or covered trash containers, for example).
 Planning for your pet or service animal should include:

-- Medications and medical records (stored in a waterproof container) and a First Aid kit.
+- Pet medications and medical records (stored in a waterproof container) and a First Aid kit.

 - Sturdy leashes, harnesses, and/or carriers to transport pets safely and ensure that your animals can’t escape.